bezoar17/product-roulette/README.md

 # product-roulette

-Have a look at the Flowchart(svg or pdf) to understand the app's flow and logic.
+Have a look at the Flowchart(svg-open in a new tab or pdf) to understand the app's flow and logic.

+In Application Flowchart following is the indicative colour scheme :

+* Dotted arrows indicates DB interaction and the functions which make them have blue background
++ The flow marked my blue arrow's is the main closed loop which fuels the data collection and the roulette
++ The functions with yellow background take inputs from the user
++ The function in the green background is the main evaluation function , which will be further documented.